 Schedule

-Boats run every 30 to 60 minutes.
+Boats run every 30 to 60 minutes, so you can plan your return with ease.
 In most cases, the last return trips leave between 5:00 PM and 7:00 PM.

 Taxis: Quick but More Expensive